Jacob Jeffries Band

 Jacob Jeffries Band was an American pop rock band from Ft.
 Lauderdale, Florida.
 Formed in 2006, the band consisted of Jacob Jeffries (vocals, piano), Jimmy Powers V (electric guitar, backing vocals) and several alternating members.

 Jacob Jeffries Band was named 2008's "Best Live Band & Best New Release' by the Broward-Palm Beach and Miami New Times, and were selected to perform in, and won the Florida Grammy Showcase.

 History

-Jacob was born in Fort Lauderdale, Florida.
+Singer and pianist Jacob Jeffries was born in Fort Lauderdale, Florida.
 He began playing the piano when he was 5 years old and writing original music at age 10.
 He wasn't planning on pursuing a music career under any other moniker other than his birth name (a different last name) but the death of his father Jeffrey fell just weeks before the first EP release (Life As An Extra).
-JEFFries, is a nod to his father.
-In 2006 Jacob formed the Jacob Jeffries Band with friends Jimmy Powers on guitar, Brian Lang on bass and Josh "Papa Bear" Connolly on drums.
+His stage surname, Jeffries, is a nod to his father.
+In 2006, Jeffries formed the Jacob Jeffries Band with friends Jimmy Powers on guitar, Brian Lang on bass and Josh "Papa Bear" Connolly on drums.

-Between 2006 & 2012 Jacob released 2 EP's (Life As An Extra, Wonderful), a live album (Waiting For The Piano Movers) & a full-length LP (Tell Me Secrets) that he recorded with Grammy Award-winning producers Sebastian Krys & Dan Warner.
+Between 2006 and 2012, Jeffries released two EP's, Life As An Extra and Wonderful, a live album, Waiting For The Piano Movers, and a full-length studio album, Tell Me Secrets, that he recorded with Grammy Award-winning producers Sebastian Krys and Dan Warner.

+In 2018, Jeffries co-wrote the songs "Upbeat Inspirational Song About Life" and "My Superhero Movie" for the animated film Teen Titans Go!
+To the Movies; for the latter, he provided the singing voice of Robin.